Sobgo/Pioneerbot/README.md

 You can also just clone this repository and install it with dev dependencies using: `npm i -D` and then `npm run dev`
 (you might want to install ts-node globally for easy access in command line)

 When first running the app you will be prompted to specify your token in terminal, you can also paste in manually in config.json
+You will also be prompted to build database from schema with `npx prisma db push`
 Then you will need to invite your bot to one of your discord servers
 Also make sure that your bot has all necessary premissions if you're not sure which just give it admin.